JonasAlfredsson/gateway_jumper/README.md

 Password: <dest_pass>
 ```

+> :warning: Passwords are currently stored in plain text, so make sure this
+            script is only readable by you.

 # Requirements

 You will need to have [Expect][1], [oathtool][2] and [sshuttle][3] installed in
 order for this script to work.
-Here is a oneliner to install them on Debian 10
+Here is a one-liner to install them on Debian 10
 Buster:

 ```bash